 The little equations after the assignment type indicates

 points for each x

-Depending on how the course unfolds, the final number of points may change slightly.
+Depending on how the course unfolds, the final number of points may ( = will almost certainly) change slightly.
 But the percent grading scale will remain basically the same, unless it becomes easier to get a higher grade.
 I try to minimize grade scale changes, but sometimes they are necessary and they always work to your advantage.

 View the schedule page for all reading assignments, reading reflection prompts (all submitted via UNM Learn), and due dates (usually Friday).